 Question 3: Are you capable to do the volunteer job that you are applying for?

 Be honest when it comes to evaluating the capabilities that you want to offer and take a job for which you are apt.
 If you want to teach in a school at your host country but you have never done this in your country of origin, what gives you the right to do it there?
 We don’t say that you cannot learn new things during your stay abroad, but maybe it makes sense that if you don’t have a lot of experience, you prepare yourself the best way possible.
 In the case of teaching, you could - before you travel abroad - for instance try to teach something to a group of children in your country of origin.

 Before you travel abroad use all information that you can get about your work and ask us questions in order to get a realistic idea of your activity.
 Take a minute to think what you expect from your work and time with your host society.
 Many volunteers are frustrated about the fact that they cannot solve big problems which exist in the world.
 Therefore try to match your expectation with your possibilities.
 A big part of your work will consist in establishing relationships to other humans and to learn from their culture.

 Question 4: Are you prepared to work professionally?

-The forum "Tourism Concern“ in autumn of 2006 had round table talks about the true benefit of volunteering in developing countries.
+The forum "Tourism Concern“ in autumn of 2006 had round table talks about the true benefit of volunteering in the so-called developing countries.
 They found out that there is a remarkable number of volunteers who see their stay abroad as an alternative form of holiday-making and behave accordingly.
 They appear late to work, they are not motivated, they skip workdays for no obvious reasons, or they even appear drunk.
 We cannot accept such behaviour because it puts at risk the goals and success of the projects and organisations, our good relationship to them, and the reputation of our western society as a whole.

 Question 5: Are you prepared to be flexible?